Robert Reid (bishop): Bishop of Orkney

 Given at Rome, at Santa Maria [Maggiore], 16th October,1541, in the seventh year [of Our pontificate.]

-Robert Maxwell, Bishop of Orkney had died by 25 December 1540 and Robert Reid was nominated by the King for the bishopric on 5 April 1541.
-The provision was granted on 20 July 1541 with Reid retaining his existing benefices including the abbacy of Kinloss.
+Robert Maxwell, Bishop of Orkney, had died by 25 December 1540, and Robert Reid was nominated by the King for the bishopric on 5 April 1541.
+The provision was granted on 20 July 1541, with Reid retaining his existing benefices, including the abbacy of Kinloss.
 Like many other clerics, Reid, the politician, was more in evidence than Reid, the theologian.
-But in 1544, once again back in his diocese, Reid rewrote the constitution of the diocese.
-This stipulated that there would be seven dignitaries led by a provost, seven canons, thirteen chaplains, and six choristers—the chancellor was charged with delivering a weekly lecture on canon law and one of the chaplains detailed to head up the grammar school.
+However, in 1544, once again back in his diocese, Reid revised the diocese's constitution.
+This stipulated that there would be seven dignitaries led by a provost, seven canons, thirteen chaplains, and six choristers—the chancellor was charged with delivering a weekly lecture on canon law, and one of the chaplains was detailed to head up the grammar school.